 When it comes to the Christmas menu, it’s “entirely traditional”, but if you’re a vegetarian, not to worry – "there’s definitely enough to eat, what with all the potatoes, parsnips and Brussels sprouts.”
 For such a feast, there is of course, a beautiful setting to match.
 “I do focus a lot on the table,” Hicks says.
 “It takes very little effort to make a Christmas table feel utterly warm and inviting.”
 While she likes to mix up her place settings and colour schemes, Hicks has one golden rule: “For a festive feel, more is more is more.
 This is not an occasion for less, in my opinion,” she tells us – it’s all about layering in abundance.

-Bobina Bobble Candle Holders - Chinese Red
+Bobina Bobble Candle Holders Pair - Chinese Red

 Hand Finished